parmpreet/ml-edible-mushroom/README.md

 FastAPI is used to server the model on the REST API.

+REST API can be tested using REST Client extension in VS Code.
+Extension can be found here: https://marketplace.visualstudio.com/items?itemName=humao.rest-client

 ## Technology stack
 ### Library and packages
 - pycaret
 - FastApi
 - Pandas
+- Jupyter Notebook

 ### IDE
 Visual Studio Code